The REAL U.S./Turkey Strategic Endgame — Iran

 However, by carelessly overstating his motives by way of social media, Trump set himself up for a storm of criticism from both Right and Left.

-Given that Trump antagonized all those entrenched powerful elites, especially the legions of leftist deep-state operatives still impeded in key government agencies, he should choose his words with more care.
-The same personality that’s brash enough to drop those bombs is brash enough to, as I also noted in 2017, issue an endless stream of stupid comments, including one about former Secretary of Defense James Mattis being “overrated.”
+Given that Trump has [antagonized all those entrenched powerful elites and their the legions of leftist deep-state operatives still imbedded in key government agencies, he should choose his words with more care.
+The same personality that’s brash enough to drop those bombs on the Beltway establishment shouldn’t undermine his objectives by issuing petulant social media posts, insulting Patriots like former Secretary of Defense James Mattis, whom Trump recently claimed was “overrated.”

 Moving forward with the Turks and Kurds, I would add that, in my estimation, the temporary ceasefire between Turkey and the Kurds announced by Vice President Mike Pence was in the works before Trump’s troop withdrawal was announced.